musiKk/plyj/README.md

 The grammar is complete.
 There may still be errors left though.
 It successfully parsed every source file of the Oracle JDK.
 A lot of bugs were found that way but for all I know there may be many more.
 Time will tell.

-The DOM is in a very rough shape and will be the next point on my list.
-It is just enough to guide the development process but not really usable on its own as many parts are missing completely.

 Performance
 -----------